-Initiative Details Website Redesign Meets WCAG 2.0 AA Standard Works with adaptive technologies Allows online feedback and inquiries Upgrading all digital displays in terminal Increase size for better visibility and legibility Uses updated content management system with better tools for accessibility.
-Allows for visual paging Visual Paging for Pre-Recorded Announcements Allows pre-recording audio paging from airlines and airport operators to be shown visually Barrier-free check-in kiosks Software and hardware components of the kiosks meet the requirements set out in the CSA Standard entitled Accessible Design for Self-Service Interactive Devices.
-An international symbol of access that is visually and tactilely discernable is affixed to the front of all self-service kiosks.
-Free Public WiFi Gives free internet access to all passengers, staff, and partners at the Regina International Airport.
-TTY Phones Available pre- and post-security through SaskTel
+Initiative Details 2025 Progress Report Website redesign Meets WCAG 2.0 AA StandardWorks with adaptive technologiesAllows online feedback and inquiries Ongoing • AudioEye Integration for accessibility Upgrading all digital displays in terminal Increase size for better visibility and legibility Uses updated content management system with better tools for accessibility.
+Allows for visual paging Ongoing Visual paging for all pre-recorded announcements Allows pre-recording audio paging from airlines and airport operators to be shown visually Ongoing Barrier-free check-in kiosks Software and hardware components of the kiosks meet the requirements set out in the CSA Standard entitled Accessible Design for Self-Service Interactive Devices.
+An international symbol of access that is visually and tactilely discernable is affixed to the front of all self- service kiosks.
+Ongoing Free Public WiFi Gives free internet access to all passengers, staff, and partners at Regina International Airport.
+Ongoing TTY Phones Available pre- and post-security through SaskTel Ongoing